buka-pitch/gogit/README.md

 gogit search "performance improvements"

-### 6. Check for Merge Conflicts
+### 6. AI Conflict Resolution

-Check if merging your current branch into a base branch would result in any conflicts.
-This is a dry-run and does not modify your files.
+Check if merging your current branch into a base branch would result in any conflicts, and optionally let AI resolve them for you.

 # Check for conflicts against the 'main' branch

 gogit check --base main

+# If conflicts are found, gogit will offer to resolve them using AI.

+### 7. Smart Branching

+Create a new branch with an AI-suggested name based on your task.

+# Describe your task to create a branch

+gogit branch "fix the navigation bar bug on mobile"

+### 8. Natural Language Aliases

+Translate your Git requests into commands and optionally save them.

+# Get a command for a specific need

+gogit alias "list all files changed in the last 2 days"

-### 7. Documentation Management
+### 9. Documentation Management

 Manage your project's documentation, including updating the README or generating doc-comments.